jarrodmillman/pose-stats/description.md

 - Set up OSE that it works in SP ecosystem with domain stacks
 - Guiding principle: learn how existing domain stacks work, and distill best practices into a blueprint
-- Incorporate the strengths and best practices of R ecosystems like bioconductoR and tidyverse
+- Incorporate the strengths and best practices of R ecosystems like Bioconductor and tidyverse
 - Use principles derived from the above and pilot projects, to learn how to best support other projects and developers as the ecosystem grows

 * Community based governance
   * Scientific Python-style governance
-* Mimic orgs like scipy-hep, pangeo, astropy other domain stacks, a stack for statistics (bioconductor)
+* Mimic orgs like scipy-hep, pangeo, astropy other domain stacks, a stack for statistics (Bioconductor)

 ## Team